technofocus-pte/amlmlopsdepth/Lab 1/Lab1.md

 **Exercise summary:**

 The exercise familiarizes participants with the essential steps involved in setting up an Azure Machine Learning environment.
-Through the series of tasks, participants have learnt how to create a Storage account, install the Machine Learning SDK, log in using Azure CLI, create an Azure Machine Learning workspace, and set up a compute resource.
 By completing this exercise, you have acquired the fundamental knowledge and practical skills required to establish a functional Azure Machine Learning environment, enabling you to embark on your machine learning